Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 The first step in understanding your ideal customer is to create an ideal customer profile, the point of which is to arrive at your best guess at the kind of person who might most readily convert into a customer.

 Facebook is a great platform for helping you to develop an ideal customer profile.
-As one of the largest social networks, with a database of over 2 billion active monthly users, it is a great place to do some audience research.
+As one of the largest social networks, with a database of almost 3 billion active monthly users, it is a great place to do some audience research.

 Start by checking out your competitors’ pages.
 Click through to the profiles of a handful of their most engaged followers to get a sense of who they are and what they care about.
 Once you’ve done this a few times, you’re ready to create a profile of the kind of person who is most likely to buy from you.